Dissertation Assistance Service

 The secret sauce of every good dissertation is research.
 The more you read and cite, the more depth it adds to your arguments.
 Books are of course the best resource you can reference.
 However, today with the internet, you have access to a lot more research material including eBooks, journals, thesis, reviews and reports.

-Proofread Your Thesis
+Proofread Your Research Paper

-The problem with a dissertation in UK is that unlike many other documents it is read and critiqued word for word.
+The problem with a dissertation is that unlike many other documents it is read and critiqued word for word.
 Therefore the sentences should be drafted well; the grammar should be perfect, and the relevant terminology should be clearly defined.
 To add, the entire paper should be coherent.
 For this, you must read and re-read your document.
 It is advised that you do not read a section the same day you wrote it; read it after a day or two to be able to realize what it lacks.
 You can also request others to read it and give their comments.

 Populate Your Bibliography As You Go